SciML/sciml.ai/dev.md

 learn to career scientists looking to fund dedicated open source time.
 Below are our major developer programs with more information on how to get involved.

+## SciML Summer Fellowship

+The SciML organization is happy to announce it will be running its first summer fellowship program!
+SciML summer fellowships are designed to fund promising budding open source developers wishing to develop on SciML projects or applications of the SciML projects.
+Students as part of this fellowship program are expected to work full-time on Julia-based open source projects in the SciML organization or in sister organizations maintained by the SciML developers to ensure long-term viability for the projects.
+To apply, send an email to (XXXXXXXXXXXXXXX?) with a CV and a two page project description, describing your prior open source contributions and what is planned to work on for the summer.

+Note that the definition of summer is left purposely vague to accomodate the differing schedules of university students.

 ## Google Summer of Code

 The SciML organization is a partner organization for Google Summer of Code